 - You can't use the Plus without the Receiver cable.
-I tried plugging an old USB-to-Mini-USB cable in instead and received an error message.
+We tried plugging an old USB-to-Mini-USB cable in instead and received an error message.

-- Unlike the new Fire TV Stick 4K, the Plus lacks Dolby Vision HDR, so all HDR is delivered as HDR10.
-This isn't a big deal unless 1) you have a Dolby Vision-capable TV, and 2) it performs significantly better with Dolby Vision compared to HDR10.
-If you want Dolby Vision, your only current streaming options are the Fire TV Stick 4K, the much-more-expensive Apple TV 4K or the apps built into your TV.
+- Unlike the Fire TV Stick 4K, the Plus lacks Dolby Vision HDR, so all HDR is delivered as HDR10.
+This isn't a big deal unless a) you have a Dolby Vision-capable TV, and b) it performs significantly better with Dolby Vision compared to HDR10.
+If you want Dolby Vision, your only current streaming options are the Fire TV Stick 4K, the much-more-expensive Apple TV 4K or 2019 Nvidia Shield, or the apps built into your television.

 - Streaming in 4K requires more bandwidth, and in the case of Netflix, recommends 15Mbps is ample for 4K streaming, while YouTube and Netflix recommend 20.

 , Dolby's best in-home audio format.
-The only app on Roku that currently supports Atmos is Vudu, and it passed through with no issues in my test.
+The only two apps which currently , and it was passed through with no issues in our tests.

-- The $100 Roku Ultra box has all the same features as the Streaming Stick Plus, minus the advanced wireless receiver.
-Its remote adds a headphone jack for private listening and the remote finder function so you don't lose it among the couch cushions.
+- The slightly faster offers most of all the same features as the Streaming Stick Plus, but adds several remote-centric functions.
+Its remote adds two voice shortcut buttons, a headphone jack for private listening, and a remote finder so you don't lose it among the couch cushions.
 There's also an SD card slot to expand the memory for faster app loading, a USB port and a wired Ethernet port. .

 4K stick with the Roku you know (ku)

 The iPhone has used a basic grid of apps since time immemorial, because it works and people are used to it.
-So does Roku, and every time I ask the company representatives about an update they essentially tell me it's working too well to mess with.
-And for the most part, I agree.
+So does Roku, and every time we ask the company representatives about an update they essentially tell us it's working too well to mess with.
+And for the most part, we agree.

 Stronger on apps and search, weaker on voice

 Roku continues to have more apps than the competition, as well as best-in-class cross-platform search.
-I love that results are sorted by price, especially now that Movies Anywhere allows you to consolidate your Vudu, Amazon, Google Play and even iTunes libraries.
+We love that results are sorted by price, especially since Movies Anywhere allows you to consolidate your Vudu, Amazon, Google Play and even iTunes libraries.
 Now if only Vudu would update its Roku app to something like the clean experience it uses on Apple TV.